Cape Fear Life Enhancement Services Receives Grant from The Endowment.

 #MoneyFollowsthePerson #NCDHHS #communitysupports #grouphomes #waiverprogram #innovationswaiver #Medicaid

-Supervisors from Cape Fear Group Homes and Cape Fear Vocational Services were able to attend an online training addressing staff recruitment, satisfaction, and motivation.
+Supervisors from Cape Fear Life Enhancement Services and Cape Fear Vocational Services were able to attend an online training addressing staff recruitment, satisfaction, and motivation.
 Ryan Aldrich, M.S., CESP™ led the training and gave the opportunity for all attending non-profits to share what has worked for them.
 Mr. Aldrich is a successful educator and consultant who is also on the board for (APSE – Association of People Supporting EmploymentFirst.
 He challenged us to break the training into segments which will be ongoing for the long term.
 The next training for this series will be Wednesday July 26th.

 Cape Fear Vocational Services attends NC APSE Conference